 In some cases, albeit rare ones, a contaminated urine sample can lead to a false positive pregnancy test.
 Some experts believe that soap, detergents and/or blood in the urine can lead to distorted results.
-The best best for avoiding this false positive is to use a clean sample and sterile conditions.
+The best bet for avoiding this false pregnancy test is to use a clean sample and sterile conditions.

 For example, if you have to urinate into a cup and then pour it onto the test, you must ensure the cup is sterile, and has no soap/detergents in it.
 Or, as mentioned above, if you have a kidney disease or an infection such as a urinary tract infection, it can cause blood to be present in your urine which can also affect the test results.

 Is There Such Thing As a False Negative Pregnancy Test?

 If there can be a false positive pregnancy test, you may be wondering if there is such a thing as a false negative pregnancy test as well.
 Yes.
 Believe it or not, false negatives can and do occur.
 Here’s a breakdown of what results can come from a pregnancy test: